 Our favourite rooms

 How long would you like to stay?
 If your answer is – understandably – ‘forever’, well the villas are suited for extended stays with their ample space, private tropical gardens and infinity pools.
 They’re especially handy if you’re staying with little ones, each coming with a private kitchen.
-Otherwise the Beachfront Suites fit the bill for a dreamy den, with the sands practically at your door, a can’t-take-your-eyes-off-it panorama of the Flores Sea, alfresco soaking tub, artwork by French-Indonesian painter Ines Katamso, and a stylish bamboo coffee table by designer Sarah Ellison.
-But, whichever you stay in, you’ll delight in the considered details: Sumbanese-style carved panels, handwoven ikat fabric, native paintings and sculptures, symbolic artefacts, bespoke wood and rattan furnishings from Kalpa Turu Bali, ceramics from Gaya – and nods to the owner’s French heritage with Pierre Frey textiles and stacked-stone walls in bathrooms, evocative of the South of France.
+Otherwise the Beachfront Suites fit the bill for a dreamy den, with the sands practically at your door, a can’t-take-your-eyes-off-it panorama of the Indian Ocean, alfresco soaking tub, artwork by French-Indonesian painter Ines Katamso, and a stylish bamboo coffee table by designer Sarah Ellison.
+But, whichever you stay in, you’ll delight in the considered details: Sumbanese-style carved panels, native paintings and sculptures, symbolic artefacts, bespoke wood and rattan furnishings from Kalpa Turu Bali, ceramics from Gaya – and nods to the owner’s French heritage with Pierre Frey textiles and stacked-stone walls in bathrooms, evocative of the South of France.

 Stack your suitcase high with leisurewear of all sorts (swimming costumes, yoga gear, hiking shoes, rash vests), but leave space for numerous new-home accoutrements you’ll pick up in the local villages.

 Massage tables can be brought out to your suite or villa on request, and all rooms and residences have a full cocktail-making kit, plus an ice well to get you sundowner ready.

 The Little Adventurers club (for children aged 4–12) will blow your little ones’ world views wide open, with activities ranging from astronomy to sustainable farming.
 Villas are family sized with a handy kitchen, baby kit, and babysitting too.